CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 ### Step 4: Wait for approval
 After you have sent the Application, it will be forwarded to the Data Access Committee, which evaluates it and grants the access rights.

-During the approval process, a Data Access Committee can:
+During the approval process, the Data Access Committee can:

 - approve or reject your application.
 - return the application asking for additional information.
 - close your application and cancel the application process.